architect/arc.codes/src/views/docs/en/get-started/why-architect.md

 ### Infrastructure as Code

 At its heart Architect is an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) framework.
 Architect defines a high level manifest file, in multiple open text formats, and turns formerly complex cloud infrastructure provisioning into a build artifact.
 You define the cloud infrastructure your application code requires and check that manifest into version control so infra and code are always aligned and deterministic.
 Architect compiles manifest code into AWS CloudFormation and deploys it.
-Architect supports a native text file format `app.arc` in addition to popular formats: `package.json`, `arc.json`, `arc.yaml` and `arc.toml`.
+Architect supports a native text file format `app.arc` in addition to popular formats: `package.json`, `arc.json`, and `arc.yaml`.
 Teams can choose the dialect that works best for them.

 ### Secured to least privilege by default